Judge orders mail bomb suspect Cesar Sayoc to be held without bail

 A federal judge in New York on Tuesday ordered mail bomb suspect Cesar Sayoc held without bail.

 Sayoc, who was arrested on Oct.
-26 in Florida and transported to New York on Monday, made a brief, 12-minute-long appearance in the Manhattan courtroom of US Magistrate Judge Robert Lehrburger.
+26 in Florida and transported to New York on Monday, made a brief, 12-minute appearance in the Manhattan courtroom of U.S. Magistrate Judge Robert Lehrburger.

 The suspect, wearing a blue v-neck T-shirt over a khaki T-shirt, answered "yes sir" to a series of routine questions posed by the judge.